 Erasmus MC houses the Erasmus University Medical Center.
 Erasmus MC, situated in the heart of Rotterdam, is the Netherlands' largest and most multi-faceted academic medical center.
 Because of its height and remarkable design it is a genuine Rotterdam landmark.

 Many organisations offer scholarships or grants.
-Some of these might help you to study for a Master's degree at Erasmus University Rotterdam!
+Some of these might help you to study for a Master at Erasmus University Rotterdam!